Can you go solar with a low credit score?

 Unfortunately, data breaches and identity theft are commonplace these days.
 If you're not monitoring your credit, you may not find out you're a victim of identity theft until you get denied credit when applying for a loan.
 If someone steals your identity and applies for credit in your name, your credit can suffer.

 By regularly monitoring your credit score and reviewing your credit report, you can be on the lookout for credit inquiries and accounts you don't recognize.
 If you discover you're the victim of identity theft, the Federal Trade Commission (FTC) has an online form that helps you take the necessary steps.
-If you find a fraudulent account or information that is not accurate on your credit report, you should also contact that credit bureau immediately to begin the process to get the fraud flagged and any inaccurate information removed.
+If you find a fraudulent account or inaccurate information on your credit report, you should also contact that credit bureau immediately to begin the process of flagging the fraud and removing any inaccurate information.

 The best solar loan option for you will depend on where you live and your specific financial situation.
 Just like selecting your solar equipment, soliciting various solar loan options is the best way to see what's available.